ooddle

 Some people leap out of bed at 6 a.m. clear-headed and ready to work.
 Others come alive at 10 p.m. and produce their best ideas after midnight.
 These are not just preferences.
 They are chronotypes, the genetically influenced internal timing of your circadian system.
 Research from chronobiology labs over the last two decades has shown that working with your chronotype, rather than fighting it, improves cognitive performance, mood, and metabolic health.

 This article explains what chronotypes actually are, what the science says about them, and how to build a daily structure that respects your wiring without giving up the demands of real life.
+You probably cannot change all of your schedule.
+You can change enough of it to make a real difference.

 What Chronotype Actually Is